renaldybrada/public-instagram-nodejs/README.md

 4. search in instagram : /search?q={your-specified-keyword}

 # Parameters
 1. By using endpoints above, you will get json directly from instagram services.
-So, I've simplify it json by using `formated` paramater.
-And set it `true` for example : `https://instagram-public-api.herokuapp.com/tags/indonesia?formated=true`
+So, I've simplify the json by using `formated` paramater then set it `true` .
+Example : `https://instagram-public-api.herokuapp.com/tags/indonesia?formated=true`
-2. For pagination, you can use `next_url` value if you using formated mode. for example `https://instagram-public-api.herokuapp.com/tags/indonesia?formated=true&max_id={next_url_value}` will show the next page
+2. For pagination, you can use `next_url` value if you using formated mode.
+Example `https://instagram-public-api.herokuapp.com/tags/indonesia?formated=true&max_id={next_url_value}` will show the next page

 # How to access